nick-wilson/pbs-qsub-wrapper/README.md

 2. Error or warning messages are always sent to standard error.

 The idea for a script like this one will normally be phrased something like:
- "We just need to write a simple wrapper which checks the user's job script and passes it to the actual qsub command" On the surface this seems an eminently sensible idea which will be very easy to implement. when writing the wrapper it will soon become apparent that there are lots of things which need to be considered.
+ "We just need to write a simple wrapper which checks the user's job script and passes it to the actual qsub command."
+On the surface this seems an eminently sensible idea which will be very easy to implement.
+When writing the wrapper it will soon become apparent that there are lots of things which need to be considered.
 These include but are not limited to:
 1. You have to replicate the parsing of every possible command line option to find the ones that you're actually interested in.
 2. Job scripts can be submitted as a file, on the standard input or as an argument passed on the command line.